vsa333/AlgLab-WS2526-material/sheets/05_graph_coloring/benchmarking/models_evalutation.md

 ![image](./plots/all_performance_profile_barabasi_albert_lb.png)

 Here, the GCSATSolver performs the best, being alone on the podium.
 Interestingly, the CP_NEQ solver performs the worst, while the REP_GRB solver improved greatly, finding a lower bound within 11% of the best known for all instances.
-Even though the ASS_CP and CP_ALLDIFF solver perform slightly worse, all solvers perfrom more similarly than with the Erdos-Renyi Graphs.
+Even though the ASS_CP and CP_ALLDIFF solver perform slightly worse, all solvers perform more similarly than with the Erdos-Renyi Graphs.

 ## Performance on the objective value with preprocessing